Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 divider-birds

 If you are considering adopting a cockatiel, please consider the time and energy that you will need to care for it.
-This should include daily cage-cleaning duties and adequate space in your home for its needs (which may vary depending on whether or not this is their first bird).
+This should include daily cage-cleaning duties and adequate space in your home for its needs (which may vary depending on whether this is your first bird).

-Cockatiels can be very social creatures who enjoy attention from humans and other birds; they do best with at least one friend of their species.
-You should also learn about their habits, so you can proactively prevent problems before they arise!
+Cockatiels are social creatures that enjoy attention from humans and other birds; they do best with at least one friend of their species.
+You should also learn about their habits so you can proactively prevent problems before they arise!

-For more information on how to adopt an amazing pet bird like a cockatiel, read our blog section.
-Happy Birding!
+For more information on how to adopt an amazing pet bird like a cockatiel, read more of our blog section.
+Happy birding!

 Featured Image Credit: rainyclub, Shutterstock